 An introduction to the history of Canada which traces some of the political, economic, social and cultural development and interactions which helped to create the modern nation of today.

-Note 1: For students in the First year Arts.

-Note 2: Students taking this course cannot also take HIE207A or HIE104 for credit.
+Note(s): For students in the First year Arts.
+Students taking this course cannot also take HIE207A or HIE104 for credit.